Image via Nick Mustoe

 Here we go again.
-The Happy Holidays, Season’s Greetings neutering of Christmas has begun and while I don’t like the generic naming of the season in the name of political correctness, I have no problem with Christ being taken out of Christmas.
+The Happy Holidays, Season’s Greetings neutering of Christmas has begun and while I don’t like the generic naming of the season in the name of political correctness, I have no problem with taking Christ out of Christmas.

 They’re songs of worship.
 Songs of a religion that a shrinking percentage of the population follow.
 They’re songs that belong in a church, not on my radio.
 (Unless of course you are a specifically Christian radio station).
 It’s even more awkward when the religious theme clashes with the consumerism as the holy hymns blare through malls and grocery stores this time of year.